 OK, so you have decided to realize your dream and open your own hotel.
 You have thought out an amazing concept delivering unparalleled guest service.
 The next step would be to write a hotel business plan.
 It’s like a road map to the opening.
-However this is where most entrepreneurs get stuck.
+However, as a seasoned Hotel Management Company, we have seen that this is where most entrepreneurs get stuck.

 Why?
-Many do not have the time, don’t know what to write or how to do the financials.
+Many do not have the time and don’t know what to write or how to do the financials.
 But until you finish your business plan, you will not be able to get the financing either.
 So you end up with ideas sitting in your head not realizing your dream.

-One of the main challenges for example is that after reading the first page most business I often don’t fully understand what the hotel is all about.
-For investors and lenders it is crucial they can quickly comprehend your plan, without reading the whole document.
+One of the main challenges for example is that after reading the first page most businesses often don’t fully understand what the hotel is all about.
+For investors and lenders, it is crucial they can quickly comprehend your plan, without reading the whole document.

 1. Executive Summary

-- Mission Statement: Intro: a 1 line company description only the essence of your hotel (not 2 lines or a paragraph).
-It explains why you are in business or or which huge need you are solving, that currently is not being met.
-For example in the case of Qbic Hotels ‘Moving modular hotels into under-utilized real-estate to reduce build-out cost and time.’
+Mission Statement (Introduction): a 1 line company description only the essence of your hotel (not 2 lines or a paragraph).
+It explains why you are in business or which huge need you are solving, that currently is not being met.
+For example in the case of Qbic Hotels “Moving modular hotels into under-utilized real-estate to reduce build-out cost and time.”

 5. Competitive Analysis